aksharasoman/coding-practice/002_chatbot/(ML Project) Build your own chatbot.md

 [[deeplearning.ai Courses for developing a chatbot]]

 ### Implementation - Aspects to Consider
 1. OpenAI API key used in deeplearning.ai course is not free.
-Hence, instead of openai, use a free LLM API - checkout gemini
+Hence, instead of openai, use a free LLM API - checkout [[Gemini LLM API key]]
-2. Using [panel](https://panel.holoviz.org/index.html) python library to build chat GUI
+3. Using [panel](https://panel.holoviz.org/index.html) python library to build chat GUI
-3.
+4.
 ### Reference:
 [Your Guide to Generative AI Courses - DeepLearning.AI](https://www.deeplearning.ai/resources/generative-ai-courses-guide/): outlines courses by DL.ai on chatbots.